Wanna-Pizza/auto-flet-build/README.md

 - Automatic detection of Flutter path using `where flutter`
 - Display of Flutter build progress with current status
+- Selective cleaning of component directories only
+- Parallel processing of multiple output directories after a single build
+- Automatic installation of msgpack package in site-packages directories using pip
 - Detailed logging of all operations
 - Error handling at each build stage
-- Final statistics of copied files
+- Final statistics of copied files for each output directory

 ## License